 Design a map

 Custom map design is one of the core functions of Mapbox Studio.
 We provide an advanced application for putting this customization at your fingertips with the Mapbox Studio style editor.
-In Mapbox Studio, you can start with one of our template styles and style each individual layer to your exact specification.
+In Mapbox Studio, you can start with one of our template styles or designer styles and style each individual layer to your exact specification.

 The Mapbox Studio style editor is a full-featured map editor that gives you total control over the style of your map directly in your browser.
 Whether you start with a Mapbox template style or start from scratch, the styling possibilities are virtually endless.
 With the Mapbox Studio style editor, you can: